Friedrich Ringshausen: Nazi career

-In September 1923, he joined the Nazi Party and founded an Ortsgruppe (Local Group) in Offenbach am Main, serving as the Ortsgruppenleiter.
-When the Party was banned in the aftermath of the Beer Hall Putsch, Ringshausen remained active as an orator and advanced to being Kreisleiter (County Leader) in the Offenbach area.
-After the ban on the Party was lifted, he rejoined the NSDAP (membership number 8,993) on 3 July 1925.
-When the Party restructured its existing Gaue in the Hesse-Nassau region into three Gaue on 1 March 1927, Ringshausen was appointed the first Gauleiter of the new Gau Hesse-Darmstadt, consisting of the People's State of Hesse, comprising the provinces of Upper Hesse, Rheinhessen and Starkenburg).
+In September 1923, Ringshausen joined the Nazi Party and founded an Ortsgruppe (local group) in Offenbach am Main, serving as the Ortsgruppenleiter.
+As an early Party member, he later would be awarded the Golden Party Badge.
+When the Party was banned in the aftermath of the failed Beer Hall Putsch, Ringshausen remained active as an orator and advanced to being the Kreisleiter (county leader) in the Offenbach area.
+After the ban on the Party was lifted, he rejoined it on 3 July 1925 (membership number 8,993).
+When the Party restructured its existing Gaue in the Hesse-Nassau region into three Gaue on 1 March 1927, Ringshausen was appointed the first Gauleiter of the new Gau Hesse-Darmstadt, consisting of the People's State of Hesse (comprising the provinces of Upper Hesse, Rheinhessen and Starkenburg).

-On 7 November, 1929 he became a member of the Offenbach Stadtrat (City Council) and also of the Starkenburg Provincial Landtag.
-In September 1930, he was elected to the Reichstag from electoral constituency 33, (Hesse-Darmstadt) and remained a Reichstag deputy until his death.
-Also in that year, Ringshausen joined the National Socialist Teachers League and became its chairman in Hesse, retaining this position until his death.
+On 7 November 1929, Ringshausen became a member of the Offenbach Stadtrat (city council) and also of the Starkenburg provincial Landtag and the provincial executive committee.
+In September 1930, he was elected as a deputy to the Reichstag from electoral constituency 33, (Hesse-Darmstadt) and retained this seat until his death.
+Also in that year, Ringshausen joined the National Socialist Teachers League and became its chairman in Hesse, an office he held until his death.

 On 9 January 1931, Ringshausen was given a leave of absence from his Gauleiter position, and was succeeded by Peter Gemeinder.
-Ringshausen was posted to the Party’s Reichsleitung (National Leadership) office at the Brown House in Munich.
-He became a Reichsredner (National Speaker) and was engaged in propaganda activity.
-He would not return to his prior post, as Gau Hesse-Darmstadt on 1 January 1933 was merged with the neighboring Gau Hesse-Nassau South to form Gau Hesse-Nassau under Jakob Sprenger.
-Instead, Ringshausen became Gauinspekteur and head of the Party’s Office of Education in Gau Hesse-Nassau.
+Ringshausen was posted to the Party’s Reichsleitung (national leadership) office at the Brown House in Munich.
+He became a Reichsredner (national speaker) and was engaged in propaganda activity.
+He would not return to his prior post, as Gau Hesse-Darmstadt was merged with the neighboring Gau Hesse-Nassau South on 1 January 1933 to form Gau Hesse-Nassau under Jakob Sprenger.
+Instead, Ringshausen became a Gauinspekteur and head of the Party's Office of Education in Gau Hesse-Nassau.
 He would retain these Party assignments until his death.

-After the Nazi seizure of power in 1933, Ringshausen was named a Ministerial Advisor in the government of the People’s State of Hesse on 24 June.
-This was followed on 1 July 1933 by his appointment as Leader of Ministerial Department II in the Hessian State Ministry, where he oversaw education, culture, art and nationhood issues.
-He would retain this governmental post until his death.
+After the Nazi seizure of power in 1933, Ringshausen was named as a Ministerialrat (ministerial councilor) in the government of the People’s State of Hesse on 24 June.
+This was followed on 1 July 1933 by his appointment as the leader of Ministerial Department II in the Hessian State Ministry, where he oversaw education, culture, art and nationhood issues.
+He would retain this government post until his death.
 In November 1935, he was again named as a Reichsredner on behalf of the Nazi Auslands-Organisation.

-A member of the Sturmabteilung (SA), Ringshausen was promoted to SA-Standartenführer on 30 January 1938.
+A member of the Sturmabteilung (SA), the Party's paramilitary unit, Ringshausen was assigned to SA-Brigade 50 and promoted to SA-Standartenführer on 30 January 1938.

 Death

-He died in Darmstadt on 17 February 1941.
+Ringshausen died in Darmstadt on 17 February 1941.